patriciamcphee/aboutme/pages/about.md

 ### Accomplishments

-- Wrote shell scripts to automate API content publishing for Extreme Networks.
+- Wrote shell scripts to automate API content publishing for a hardware networking company.

 - Built custom MadCap Flare authoring environments for GE Healthcare, Amazon, and SolidFire.
 Converted legacy documentation created in Microsoft Word to maximize content reuse to help reduce the cost of creating, managing, and publishing content.

-- Co-authored Excel 2010 in Simple Steps.
-ISBN: 0-27-373613-2

 - Streamlined a weekly team status report for the Amazon executive team, reducing the time to compile and deliver the report by ~4 hours (more than half).